Neighbour saw police leading children from Tūrangi home after pair found dead

-Rainey said he understood a man and woman had died at the address.
+Rainey said on Thursday she understood a man and woman had died at the address.

-“Last night I saw them [police] take two or three kids out of the house and put them into a car,” he said.
+“Last night I saw them [police] take two or three kids out of the house and put them into a car,” she said.

 Rainey said neighbours were “very saddened” by the news.